frederickaplan/fdh/files/PART1/fdh-1-1.md

 The division between the digital and humanist worlds is a construct.
 The key ideas in the history of computer science do come from the humanities, rather than electronics or engineering.

-## 3. Looking for the right word to describe "Digital Humanities"
+## 3. The invention of the "Digital Humanities"
 ### 3.1.
-Humanities Computing vs. Digital Humanities
+From Humanities Computing to Digital Humanities
 The terminological change from Humanities Computing to Digital Humanities has been attributed to John Unsworth, Ray Siemens and Susan Schreibman, editors of the monograph _A Companion to Digital Humanities_ (2004).

 There is, though, an important difference between Humanities Computing and Digital Humanities: the latter has at its core this bi-directionality — DH leads to a better understanding of both computing and the humanities.